 The new Betong International Airport is scheduled to open in June 2020, at the same time as the new signature ‘skywalk’ at the Iyerweng Sea of Mist.
 Together with Hala-Bala showcasing Yala’s most pristine natural attractions.

 There are few places like it left in the world, much less Southeast Asia.
 On a recent day out, only one other boat was spotted on its massive lake and canals.
-It was a
+It was a live aboard houseboat-like vessel available through local tour operators for charter on a one-night, two-day basis.
+It looked like an ideal way to explore Hala-Bala’s wilderness-like waterways, complete with creature comforts and a very cool waterslide on the stern.

 The Hala-Bala Wildlife Sanctuary was officially established in 1996 near the Thai-Malaysian border and covers the Sankala Khiri Mountain range, Hala Forest and Bala Forest, which are deep first generation jungle forests.
 The diverse flora and fauna create an ecological balance here that makes it a not-to-be-missed attraction for nature lovers and birdwatchers alike.
 And is also home to several endangered species native to Thailand including the large black gibbon or Sia Mang.